Bucket List: Tourist Attractions and Best Things to do in Honolulu, Hawaii

-This is the largest natural harbor in Hawaii and it is called Pearl Harbor because of the numerous pearls that were once harvested from its depths.
-It is an active naval base and it is home to several attractions which are part of the World War II Valor in the Pacific Monument.
-You can also go to the Pearl Harbor Visitor Center where you will learn about the tragic 1941 attack and some other aspects of the harbor’s natural and military history.
+This is the largest natural harbor in Hawaii, and it is called Pearl Harbor because of the numerous pearls that were once harvested from its depths.
+It is an active naval base, and it is home to several attractions which are part of the World War II Valor in the Pacific Monument.
+You can also go to the Pearl Harbor Visitor Center, where you will learn about the tragic 1941 attack and other aspects of the harbor’s natural and military history.

 Have fun at Waikiki

-This is located on the southern shore of Honolulu and it is popular for its high-end resorts, shopping, entertainment, and dining, the neighborhood also has a stunning beach to relax.
+This is located on the southern shore of Honolulu, and it is famous for its high-end resorts, shopping, entertainment, and dining; the neighborhood also has a stunning beach to relax.
 Visiting Waikiki is one of the top things to do in Honolulu.
-You should also visit the Royal Hawaiian Center and International Marketplace which are tourist hotspots and there are many restaurants and boutiques which you can go along Kuhio and Kalakaua Avenues.
-The area also has a vibrant nightlife as there are cafes and nightly entertainment on the boardwalk.
+You should also see the Royal Hawaiian Center and International Marketplace, tourist hotspots.
+There are many restaurants and boutiques that you can go to along Kuhio and Kalakaua Avenues.
+The area also has vibrant nightlife as cafes and nightly entertainment on the boardwalk.